 Overnight layovers in Amsterdam

 If you have an overnight layover with an early-morning flight the next day, I recommend spending the night at one of the hotels at or near Schiphol Airport.
 If you have a bit more time, for instance, if your flight only leaves in the afternoon or evening the following day, then it’s worth booking an overnight stay in the Amsterdam city centre.
-I recommend booking a hotel that’s close to a train station such as nhow Amsterdam RAI (just 10 minutes from Schiphol; read about my stay there), Park Plaza Victoria and art’otel (both adjacent to Amsterdam Centraal Station).
+I recommend booking a hotel that’s close to a train station such as nhow Amsterdam RAI (just 10 minutes from Schiphol; read about my stay there), Park Plaza Victoria and art’otel (near Amsterdam Centraal Station).

 Discover historic towns near Amsterdam Airport Schiphol